ShizukaDonaghue/happy-beans/README.md

 * Could Have - Have a small impact if left out
 * Won't Have - Not a priority for this iteration

-All the User Stories were prioritised based on their prioritisation levels and tracked through the Kanban board until they were executed fully.
+The User Stories were prioritised based on their prioritisation levels and tracked through the Kanban board until they were executed fully.

 The Kanban board also contained 5 other Epics, which were not related to the application's features.
 These were included so that the entire project was tracked and managed through the Kanban board.